ADirin/DataBase_Solution/Week 7/Inclass Assignment/Assignment.md

 - Implement a mechanism to notify users of concurrent modification conflicts.

-### GitHub Repository:
+### submission:
-- Push the entire project to a GitHub repository.
+- Push the entire project to a GitHub repository and upload the linkk in Moodke
-- Screenshot of the successfull execution of the operations in consol
+- Screenshot of the successfull execution of the operations in consol and submit it as a pdf